barryclark/jekyll-now/_posts/2021-07-11-Relearning-linear-regression.md

 ### Linear algebra approach

 Like I said, I struggled to inuitively understand this approach.
 Defining a cost function and minimizing it made sense to me.
 You can start with a terrible fit and optimize it.
-But I couldn't understand how you could just "get" the optimal solution in a closed form formula.
+But I couldn't understand how you could just "get" the optimal solution in a closed form formula that didn't involve any derivatives (or even the cost function!).
 [This post](https://medium.com/@andrew.chamberlain/the-linear-algebra-view-of-least-squares-regression-f67044b7f39b) was the first one I looked at that introduced the linear algebra solution.
-Even though the logic is sound, I found myself very confused by it.
+Even though the logic is sound, I found myself confused by certain steps.

 So let's go back to the points we had above.
 We're solving a 2-dimensional linear regression.
 So you have all your points e.g (1,3), (1,5), (2,3), (3,4), (3,6), (3,7), ..., (10,6), (10,11), (10,12).
 Since we're ultimately trying to find a single linear solution (of the form y = cx + b) that fits these points,